Francesco Guarraci

-Francesco "Frank" Guarraci (c.
-1955 – April 14, 2016) was an Italian-born American mobster.
+Francesco "Frank" Guarraci (August 7, 1955 – April 14, 2016)) was an Italian-born American mobster.
 He was a prominent member and reputed acting boss of the DeCavalcante crime family.

 Early inducted member

-Francesco Guarraci was born in Ribera, Sicily in 1955, to where the DeCavalcante crime family's origins can be traced.
+Francesco Guarraci was born in Ribera, Sicily in August 7, 1955, to where the DeCavalcante crime family's origins can be traced.
 In 1967 he emigrated to the United States, and in 1989, Guarraci was inducted into the crime family during a ceremony led by John Riggi himself, according to Vincent "Vinny Ocean" Palermo, who turned state's evidence in 2000.
 He was a regular habituate of the Ribera Social Club in Elizabeth, New Jersey.
 However, Guarraci wasn't recognized as an inducted member by US law enforcement until years later.
 In 2010, he was indicted for attempted extortion of Lenny's Brick Oven Pizza in Washington Township, New Jersey.

 DeCavalcante captain

 Guarraci was listed as a soldier for the DeCavalcante crime family throughout the late 1990s and early 2000s, as the family was broken down by federal law enforcement and internal rivalry, as well as the longtime acting boss, Vincent Palermo who turned state's evidence in 2000.
 At some point between 2005 and 2006, Guarraci was promoted in the family, as he was listed as a caporegime by New Jersey law enforcement in the beginning of 2006.
 Guarraci's official job is as a foreman in Laborers' Local 394.